 Using the Lightpad Block as a control surface

-1. In BLOCKS Dashboard load the Fader Block or Mixer Block app onto your Lightpad Block.
+1. In ROLI Dashboard load the Fader Block or Mixer Block app onto your Lightpad Block.

 2. In Logic, from the Logic Pro X menu, navigate to Control Surfaces and select Controller Assignments.